-The Nomination and Compensation Advisory Committee is chaired by an outside director, and at least half of its members are outside directors.
+The Nomination and Compensation Advisory Committee is chaired by an independent outside director, and at least half of its members are independent outside directors.
 The committee engages in discussions with respect to policies on determining specifics of remuneration for directors, and the remuneration specifics for directors individually, and other such matters, and accordingly plays a role in enhancing fairness and objectivity with respect to remuneration.
+In FY2023, the committee deliberated on the basic policy on remuneration (basic remuneration and performance-linked remuneration) for Directors, KPI for the performance-linked share-based remuneration, etc. Individual remuneration for Directors in FY2023 has been deemed as being in line with this policy as the current levels for basic remuneration are appropriate, and performance-based stock compensation does not have problems with regard to ensuring the linkage with business performance.